 “I just accidentally hit a kid with my car.
 It wasn’t serious, though.
 Nobody saw me.”

-The setup, “I just accidentally hit a kid with my car.
-It wasn’t serious, though” includes those words as well as Anthony being a good looking white guy and caring about the kid’s condition.
-When the audience perceives all of this, they imagine an elaborate scene in their minds so it will make sense to them.
+The setup, “I just accidentally hit a little kid with my car.
+It wasn’t serious,” includes those words as well as Anthony being a good looking white guy and caring about the kid’s condition.
+When the audience perceives all of this, they imagine an elaborate scene in their minds so the setup makes sense to them.